Jason Zucker Game Preview: Coyotes vs. Sabres

-The Arizona Coyotes, Jason Zucker included, will face the Buffalo Sabres on Monday, December 11, 2023 at 7:00 PM ET.
-Fancy a wager on Zucker?
-We have numbers and figures to assist you.
+The Arizona Coyotes, Jason Zucker included, will face the Buffalo Sabres on Saturday, December 16, 2023 at 9:00 PM ET.
+Looking to wager on Zucker's props?
+Here is some information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.